EDUCATION

 Zimbabwe Unveils Plan for Digital and Inclusive Education Reform

 The Government of Zimbabwe has unveiled plans to accelerate digital transformation and inclusive education, according to a statement made by the country’s Minister of Information, Publicity and Broadcasting Services, Jenfan Muswere, during a press briefing.
-The senior official explained that the decision was based on the outcomes of the 14th Innovation Africa Summit, held in… Continue reading Zimbabwe Unveils Plan for Digital and Inclusive Education Reform
+The senior official explained that the decision was based on the outcomes of the 14th Innovation Africa Summit, held in Addis Ababa (Ethiopia).
+The event brought together African ministers, private sector leaders, and development partners to address educational challenges through public-private collaboration.
+This is reported…

 Zimbabwe and UAE Launch AI Training and Solar-Powered Digital Education Initiative

 Zimbabwe is set to train over 10,000 teachers and lecturers annually in artificial intelligence and digital literacy through a new partnership with the United Arab Emirates (UAE), as part of a broader strategy to advance industrialisation and digital transformation in the country.
-The initiative was announced by the Minister of Information, Publicity and Broadcasting Services,… Continue reading Zimbabwe and UAE Launch AI Training and Solar-Powered Digital Education Initiative
+The initiative was announced by the Minister of Information, Publicity and Broadcasting Services, Jenfan Muswere, during a post-Cabinet media briefing in Harare.
+He confirmed that Zimbabwe will collaborate with digital education institutions from the UAE to expand access…

 Dawie Roodt’s Proposal that South Africa’s Public Universities be Converted into Colleges Misdiagnosis the Problem and Undermines their Developmental, Democratic and Intellectual Missions

 Dawie Roodt, an economist at the Efficient Group, has advocated that certain state universities in South Africa be closed and converted into colleges, claiming that they are not creating the “right skills” in comparison to private institutions.
 This concept stems from a worry about the skills mismatch in the South African employment market.
-However, the… Continue reading Dawie Roodt’s Proposal that South Africa’s Public Universities be Converted into Colleges Misdiagnosis the Problem and Undermines their Developmental, Democratic and Intellectual Missions
+However, the plan to close public institutions indicates a fundamental misunderstanding of the varied functions within the post-secondary education and training system, and it risks jeopardising public…

 African Times